 How is gum grafting done?

 Gum grafting involves two procedures; removing the infected tissues and grafting healthy tissues to the receded area.
-The decayed gum tissues will be removed using a high intensity laser.
+The decayed gum tissues will be removed using a high-intensity laser.
 The laser beam instantly vaporizes the tissues and seals the wound, thereby making the procedure almost completely painless, quick, and highly effective.
 There wouldn’t be a need for sutures or long healing periods after the procedure.

 Next, healthy tissues will be taken from a different part of the mouth, preferably the roof of the mouth (palate).
 These tissues would most often match the gums, which is how they would be indistinguishable against them.
-The tissues will be placed on the receded area and grafted meticulously.
+The tissues will be placed in the receded area and grafted meticulously.
 A certain healing period would be recommended for the new tissues to bond to the existing ones.
-Patients should be vary cautious during this period.
+Patients should be very cautious during this period.
 Eating hot and spicy foods, brushing near the grafted area, etc. should be avoided.